ministryofjustice/moj-frontend/docs/components/Progress-tracker.md

 On the Make and register LPA product we support the tracker with banners above detailing connected events and directions to dated comms from Notify.

 ### Contribute to this component
-You can help develop this component by adding information to the [Progress tracker Github discussion]({{ githuburl }}).
+You can help develop this component by adding information to the [progress tracker Github discussion]({{ githuburl }}).
 This helps other people to use it in their service.

 {% endtab %}